0x0god/Weather-Forecast-App/README.md

-# Weather Forecast App Using React.js
+# Weather Forecast App Using React.js.

-A Simple Weather Forecast app build with API, React.js and Tailwind.css
+A Simple Weather Forecast app build with API, React.js and Tailwind.css.